citp/privacy-policy-historical/g/gr/gra/grassroots.org.md

 DomainMarket.com is dedicated to protecting personal information and will make every reasonable effort to handle collected information appropriately.
 All information collected, as well as related requests, will be handled as carefully and efficiently as possible in accordance with DomainMarket.com's standards for integrity and objectivity.
 Email originating at DomainMarket.com contains clear and efficient instructions for opting out of future emails of its kind.

-If you need assistance in updating the information you have provided to DomainMarket.com or you have questions or comments about these policies, contact DomainMarket.com's manager of customer information at [sales@domainmarket.com](mailto:sales@domainmarket.com.).
+If you need assistance in updating the information you have provided to DomainMarket.com or you have questions or comments about these policies, contact DomainMarket.com's manager of customer information at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#85f6a3a6fdb3b4bea3a6b4b5bdbea3a6b4b5b4bea3a6b4b4b0bea3a6fdb1b5bea3a6b4b5b5beeaa3a6b4b5bcbea3a6bcb2beeca3a6b4b4b5bea3a6b4b5bcbea3a6fdb3b4bea3a6fdb2b7beeee0a3a6fdb2b1bea3a6b1b3bea3a6fdb3b6beeaa3a6b4b5bcbea3a6fdb7e0be).